 Faculty & Staff Nomination Criteria

-Recipients are recognized for their strong interest in overall student development and academic success.
+Faculty and Staff award recipients are recognized for their strong interest in overall student development and academic success.
 The selection committee considers, but is not limited to, the following criteria:

-- Contributions beyond occupational requirements through guidance, leadership and personal interest to enhance students’ academic experiences at Texas A&M University.
+- Contributions beyond occupational requirements through guidance, leadership, and personal interest to enhance students’ academic experiences at Texas A&M University.

 - Maintains direct student contact and is a role model.